-Socialization is simply the process of exposing your puppy to various situations and stimulus to increase their familiarity with them.
-For example, taking your dog for a walk around the park exposes them to strangers, children, other dogs, as well as wildlife and sound.
+Socialization is simply the process of exposing a puppy to various situations and stimulus to increase the dog's familiarity with them.
+For example, taking a dog for a walk around the park exposes them to strangers, children, other dogs and wildlife, as well as environmental factors such as wind, sounds and weather.

-An unsocialized puppy commonly exhibits fear, aggression or shock when confronted with unfamiliar stimuli because they have no concept of diversity.
+On the other hand, an unsocialized puppy is likely to exhibit signs like fear, aggression or shock when confronted with unfamiliar stimuli because they have no concept of diversity.
 This makes it difficult to have guests in your home or take your puppy with you anywhere.
+In some instances, it can become even dangerous for the dog or those around them.

 Puppy Socialization Checklist

-Socialization is about exposure to sights, sounds, and smells to desensitize your dog to the unfamiliar.
-This should begin with letting your dog see and experience new stimulus.
+As noted above, puppy socialization is about exposure to things – sights, sounds, and smells – to desensitize the dog to the unfamiliar.
+The process should begin with letting your puppy see and experience new stimulus.

-On the first introduction, it’s important not to overstimulate your puppy.
-That means a short time of exposure without forced interaction.
-If your puppy is interested in exploring the situation, let them.
+During the first introductions, do not overstimulate the puppy.
+This means a short time of exposure without forced interaction is better than long walks that force the dog into socialization.
+If a puppy is interested in exploring the situation, allow them to do so.

 After a few sessions of exposure, work with your puppy to increase their interaction.
-If they were previously reluctant to explore the situation, encourage exploration.
-You can do this with treats, by taking part in exploration or tying familiar items to the environment.
+If they were previously reluctant to explore the situation, now you can encourage it.
+You can do this by using dog treats, by taking part in exploration yourself, or tying familiar items to the environment.

 Socialization for a puppy should begin shortly after birth.
 Young puppies socialize with their siblings and learn how to interact from their mother.
-As the puppy ages, they are handled by a breeder or rescue worker to expose them to the human touch.
+As the puppy grows, they are handled by the owner, breeder or rescue worker to expose them to the human touch.

-Many breeders and rescues also work with young puppies after their vaccinations to expose them to other animals or situations.
-This is done to create a more well-rounded dog.
+Many reputable dog breeders and animal rescues also work with young puppies after their vaccinations to safely expose young dogs to other animals or situations.
+This is done to create a more well-rounded dog that won't grow up to be aggressive towards others.

-When socializing your puppy (or any dog) always monitor his body language.
-If your dog shows any signs of being uncomfortable remove them from the situation immediately.
+When socializing a puppy, always monitor the dog's body language.
+If your young dog shows any signs of being uncomfortable during the socialization process, remove them from the situation immediately.
+Forcing the dog through the puppy socialization checklist steps is likely to achieve the opposite effect and make your pup even more fearful.

 Signs that your dog is uncomfortable with a situation and should not be pressed include: